chicorycolumn/be-promise-i-made2/README.md

 }
 ```

+### 4.a ADVANCED -- make an endpoint that will take the newData.txt file on the request body and post it to the database

+- This endpoint should make use of `fs` and the `Promise` constructor

-3. ADVANCED - get all songs and replace all album numbers with album titles - this will need to make a call to `getAlbums`
+### 4.b extra ADVANCED - get all songs and replace all album numbers with album titles

 ```js
 {